tamhinsf/ucwa-sfbo-console/README.md

      * Read/write Skype user information (preview)
      * Read/write Skype user contacts and groups
    * Click Save at the bottom of the page
 * Copy your Tenant name, which is typically in the form of your-domain.onmicrosoft.com.
 You can also use your Tenant ID in its place.
+How do you find your Tenant ID?
   * While still logged into manage.windowsazure.com, Select Active Directory -> Name of the directory where you created your app.
   * Select Applications.
 Click View Endpoints at the bottom of the page.
   * Your Tenant ID is the alphanumeric value separated by dashes, immediate after the hostname.
 Make sure you copy the entire value: it's between the "/" characters.